 - Section 2.
 Officers

-Pursuant to CRS 23-60-101, et seq., the Colorado State Board for Community Colleges and Occupational Education (Board) shall consist of a Board of eleven members: nine appointed by the Governor and confirmed by the senate, one elected representative of the faculty of state system community colleges, and one elected representative of the students of state system community colleges.
+Pursuant to C.R.S.
+23-60-101, et seq., the Colorado State Board for Community Colleges and Occupational Education (Board) shall consist of a Board of twelve members: ten appointed by the Governor and confirmed by the senate, one elected representative of the faculty of state system community colleges, and one elected representative of the students of state system community colleges.
 The terms of appointed members are designated by the Governor in accordance with the statute.
 The student and faculty representative each shall have terms of one year.
 No member shall serve for more than two consecutive full four-year terms.
-The Board at no time shall have more than five appointed members of any political party.
-The Board at all times shall have one appointed member from each congressional district.
+The Board, at no time, shall have more than six appointed members of any one political party.
+The Board, at all times, shall have one appointed member from each congressional district and two members from the state at large.
 The student and faculty representatives shall be without the right to vote or attend executive sessions.

 Section 2.1 Chair

 The Chair shall preside over all meetings; appoint members to committees; carry out assignments and instructions given by vote of the Board; and perform such other duties as customarily pertain to the office of Chair.

 Section 2.2 Vice Chair

 The Vice Chair shall act as Chair in the absence or incapacity of the Chair.
 The Vice Chair shall perform such other duties and functions as may be delegated to the offices by the Board.

 Section 2.3 Immediate Past Chair

 The Immediate Past Chair, if willing and able, shall act in an advisory capacity to the Chair and to other members of the Board.
 The Past Chair shall perform such duties as the Chair requests and participate in committees and meetings at the Chair’s discretion.